Blog – Posted on Sunday, Jun 17

-With stories spanning towns and even centuries, the main character throughout these eleven stories is none other than the sultry mistress of the Sunshine State: Florida.
+With stories spanning towns and even centuries, Florida features a that is none other than that sultry mistress, the Sunshine State.
 Swamps, hurricanes, snakes, gators, unyielding heat, and permanent swarms of bugs intertwine with the lives of unsuspecting humans in tales of survival, motherhood, and abandonment with a vivid sense of place that is both ingenious and relevant.

 Standout Story: “Above and Below”